usdoj-crt/beta-ada/_pages/_resources/opioid-use-disorder.md

 bodily functions, including neurological and brain functions.{% fn 8 %} The ADA also protects individuals who are in recovery, but who would be limited in a major life activity in the absence of treatment and/or services to support recovery.{% fn 9 %}

-{% include expand-accordions-wrapper.html expand-heading="3) Does the ADA protect individuals who are taking legally prescribed medication to treat their opioid use disorder?" %}
+## 3) Does the ADA protect individuals who are taking legally prescribed medication to treat their opioid use disorder?

 Yes, if the individual is not engaged in the illegal use of drugs.
 Under the ADA, an individual’s use of prescribed medication, such as that used to treat OUD, is not an “illegal use of drugs” if